cran/tabxplor/README.md

 If R makes complex things simple, it can sometimes make simple things difficult.
-This is why `tabxplor` tries to make it easy to deal with multiple cross-tables: to create and manipulate them, but also to read them, using color helpers to highlight important informations.
+This is why `tabxplor` tries to make it easy to deal with multiple cross-tables: to create and manipulate them, but also to read them, using color helpers to highlight important informations (differences from totals, comparisons between lines or columns, contributions to variance, margins of error, etc.).
 It would love to enhance your data exploration experience with simple yet powerful tools.
 All functions are propelled by `tidyverse`, pipe-friendly, and render `tibble` data frames which can be easily manipulated with `dplyr`.
+In the same time, time-taking operations are done with `data.table` to go faster with big dataframes.
 Tables can be exported to Excel and in html with formats and colors.

 ## Installation